DPotoyan/Chem324/_build/LEC1-Chem324.md

 ![](./images/lec1_UVcat.jpg){width=50%}

-Classical mechanics leads to the Rayleigh-Jeans law (dashed curve) which only in low frequency region.
+Classical mechanics leads to the Rayleigh-Jeans law which works only in low frequency region.

 ---

-The classical reasoning about black body radiation profiles is derived by the following natural line of reasoning:
+The classical reasoning  about black body radiation is following:

-- Number of waves fitting inside an idealized cubic shaped black body is: $\nu$ is $\nu^2$  E.g can fit more of short wavelengths or compressed springs than long and loose ones.
+- Number of waves fitting inside an idealized cubic black body is $N_{\nu }=\nu^3$.
+For small frequency region  $d\nu$ there would be $dN=3\nu^2 d\nu$ waves.
+This is simple geometric argument: One can fit more of high fequency (short wavelength) waves in the box than small frequeny ones.

  - From the equipartition principle of thermodynamics each oscillator has $k_BT$ of energy.
 Thus the intensity of radiation, according to classical mechanics, is **$$I \sim k_B T \nu^2$$**.
 Intensity increases to infinity at high $\nu$ (or low $\lambda$).
 This is known as the ultraviolet catastrophe!